chocolatey/ChocolateyGUI/CONTRIBUTING.md

 ### Respond to Feedback on Pull Request

 We may have feedback for you to fix or change some things.
 We generally like to see that pushed against the same topic branch (it will automatically update the Pull Request).
-You can also fix/squash/rebase commits and push the same topic branch with `--force` (it's generally acceptable to do this on topic branches not in the main repository, it is generally unacceptable and should be avoided at all costs against the main repository).
+You can also fix/squash/rebase commits and push the same topic branch with `--force`.
+(It's generally acceptable to do this on topic branches not in the main repository.
+It is generally unacceptable and should be avoided at all costs against the main repository).

 If we have comments or questions when we do evaluate it and receive no response, it will probably lessen the chance of getting accepted.
 Eventually this means it will be closed if it is not accepted.
 Please know this doesn't mean we don't value your contribution, just that things go stale.
 If in the future you want to pick it back up, feel free to address our concerns/questions/feedback and reopen the issue/open a new PR (referencing old one).